 The role of non-histone proteins in chromosome structure and function during mitosis

-The research from our laboratory focuses on three main aims.
+Our research focuses on three main aims.

-1. Making the mitotic chromosome: How do mitotic chromosomes condense, and what is the role of histones and non-histone proteins in shaping them?
+1. Making mitotic chromosomes: How do mitotic chromosomes condense, and what is the role of histones and non-histone proteins in shaping them?